What you need to know

 - Problem-solving skills: Pathologists need to evaluate many factors to reach a diagnosis.
 They need to do this quickly if a patient’s life is threatened.

-The average pay for pathologists in the United States is approximately $334,000 according to an annual Medscape survey in 2021.
+The average pay for pathologists in the United States was $267,180 in May 2021 according to the U.S. Bureau of Labor Statistics.

-Overall employment of all physicians and surgeons, including pathologists, is projected to grow 3 percent from 2020 to 2030, slower than the average for all occupations.
+Employment of all physicians is projected to grow 3 percent from 2021 to 2031 in the United States according to the U.S. Bureau of Labor Statistics.
+This is slower than the average growth rate for all occupations.

 Prospects should be especially good for gastroenterologists who are willing to practice in rural and low-income areas because these areas tend to have difficulty attracting physicians.